 A lot of us got interested in CB radio in the late 60's and early 70's.
-Interest in radio communications without the requirement to learn code or technical theory drove many of us to CB back then.
-The number of early CB operators was relatively small, and not well known outside the circles of other CB enthusiasts.
-The number of CB'ers grew, but in relatively small amounts.
-Early radio gear was not as diverse, had a more utilitarian appearance and, with the notable exception of Radio Shack and Lafayette, could not generally be bought over the counter at a typical retail store.
+An interest in radio communications, without the requirement to learn morse code or heavy duty technical theory drove many of us to CB back then.
+The number of early CB operators was relatively small, and not well known outside the tight circles of other CB enthusiasts.
+The number of CB'ers did grow, but in relatively small amounts.
+Early radio gear was not as diverse, had a more utilitarian appearance and, with the notable exception of Radio Shack and Lafayette, could not generally be bought over the counter at your typical retail store.

 But then came the Arab embargo in 1973.
 All of a sudden there was a shortage of fuel, and the price shot way up.
 People sat in long gas lines for hours waiting to fill up.
 In an effort to reduce fuel consumption, a nation-wide 55 MPH maximum speed limit was enacted.
 Truck drivers started feeling the pinch and they organized protests and strikes to force someone (And who that someone was, was not fully understood) to "do something" about their looming crisis.
 Enter the Citizen's Band radio.
 CB radio had already started to play a part of a typical truck driver's lifestyle as drivers found that CB radios were helpful to pass the time, get directions, and avoid traffic problems.
 Because time is money to a driver, the 55 MPH speed limit cost them as well.
 So they looked to CB and the network of other drivers to spot police speed traps which then allowed the drivers to violate the "double nickel" speed limit with less chance of getting caught.
 Not surprisingly, during the fracas in 1973, the trucker protests and traffic slowdowns were organized over CB as well.